 R&D In The Classroom

-DMLab technologists worked with the Music Education Hub in Kent to co-deliver a programme of musical instrument building & testing in two schools; The Beacon School in Folkestone and Goldwyn School in Ashford.
+Technologists from our DMLab community worked with the Music Education Hub in Kent to co-deliver a programme of musical instrument building & testing in two schools; The Beacon School in Folkestone and Goldwyn School in Ashford.

 A new software platform was created to allow up to 10 BBC Microbits to be used together to make instruments.
 The Microbits make coding new instruments easy, so that the young musicians could come up with new ideas for ways to make music, then build and test them right there and then!